Nursing and healthcare are consistently evolving with new technology, research and legislation.

-Webster's MSN program is designed for working professionals, offering part-time evening courses in eight-week terms at the Webster Groves Home campus and at our corporate partner locations.
+Webster's MSN program is designed for working professionals, offering part-time evening courses in eight-week terms at the Webster Groves home campus and at BJC Institute for Learning and Development.

 A study published in Nursing Outlook in 2013, found that nurses prepared at the BSN level were found to have higher levels of job satisfaction.

 Learn more about our accreditation, which applies to all of our campuses, regionally and beyond.